cmuscioly/cmuscioly.github.io/registration.md

 - All teams are limited to 15 competing members as per Pennsylvania State rules.
 - Due to limited availability of resources, we will only be able to accept the first 25 teams to fill out the form.
 Other teams will be placed on a waitlist.
 - Each school may bring at most two teams.
+- All teams must be registered with their corresponding state's Science Olympiad organization